uiuc-hpc/Recorder/README.md

 4. Support multi-threaded programs.
 Record has a thread id field.
 5. Store records in starting timestamp order.
 6. Store level information for each record.
+7. Add APIs to retrive function type and function name, etc.

 **Recorder 2.2.1** Aug 25, 2021
 1. Include the code for verifying I/O synchronizations (tools/verifyio).